I’m not sure what your thoughts are on eating leftovers.

-When I was a teenager, if I had refuse leftovers, I would have done without.
+When I was a teenager, I would have done without if I had refused leftovers.
 But hunger was real, and our cupboards were often bare, so I was glad to eat leftovers.
-As I recall, a bowl of pinto beans and two-day-old cornbread tasted better on the second and third days.
+I recall that a bowl of pinto beans and two-day-old cornbread tasted better on the second and third days.

 It’s been a few years since I was a teenager.
 In today’s version of the Strickland household, eating leftovers is rarely a matter of lack or not having enough.
 In this season of life, we often have leftovers because of the value of the original meal.

 Maybe it was a favorite meal that one of us had requested.
 So we looked forward to it, and that made it valuable.
-Or perhaps the ingredients to the prepare the meal was a little on the expensive side.
-For that reason alone we will eat the leftovers.
+Or perhaps the ingredients to prepare the meal were a little on the expensive side.
+For that reason alone, we will eat the leftovers.

 I no longer question the wisdom of my wife as she sets out meat for the grill.
 I have learned to respect the value of leftovers.